 - Injectable epinephrine, such as the EpiPen, for treating severe allergic reactions.
 It must be obtained through a prescription from your physician.

-It is a smart idea to always keep a first aid kit in your car.
-You never know when you might come upon a roadside accident, or need some supplies when at a play park with your kids.
 A car-based kit should contain all of the basic first aid supplies similar to those found in a day use model listed above.
-In addition, there are some extra items that are useful for a roadside situation.
+In addition, some extra items are useful for a roadside situation.

 Fracture & Sprain